CharleneMcKeown/learning-day/README.md

 - They are cheap to host (no database or backend server necessary)
 - They are easy to backup and deploy (it's just HTML!)

-Back to [Hugo!](https://gohugo.io/) It's open source, extremely popular, and it has a bunch of templates that you can use to really customise and make your website your own.
+Back to Hugo.
+It's open source, extremely popular, and it has a bunch of templates that you can use to really customise and make your website your own.
 Let's get started with it now.

 1. Open a new terminal in VS Code by clicking on the hamburger menu icon and selecting Terminal > New Terminal.